ALIGNED INCENTIVES

 The math, sized for intuition

-(Numbers are illustrative · actual $BURN price, pot sizes, and game velocity determine real-world deflation rate.)
+(Numbers are illustrative · actual $BURN price, pot sizes, and round velocity determine real-world deflation rate.
+Track live totals on the bomb home page.)

 Why founders, players, and holders all win